earthlab/dockerfiles/em-tweet-filter/README.md

 This also contains some API libraries (`tweepy`, `botometer`), NLP libraries (`NLTK`, `fastText`, and `gensim`), and a library to handle excel spreadsheets (`xlrd`).

+Also, a handy library for live-plotting loss curves (`livelossplot`)

 ## How to use

 This image requires that the NVIDIA drivers and nvidia-docker are installed on the host machine.